Kesims/db4-resources/NoSQL/readme.md

 ## Setup
 ### A) with Docker installed locally
-If you have Docker installed on your machine, the only thing you need is to download the `docker-compose.yml` file and run `docker-compose up -d` in the same folder as the file.
+If you have Docker installed on your machine, the only thing you need is to do is to download the `docker-compose.yml` file and run `docker-compose up -d` in the same folder as the file.
 This will download and start all the necessary containers.

 ### B) with Docker installed in a prepared Debian VM
 1) Download the VM image from the following link: https://downloads.jetbrainer.com/db4.ova